-Additionally, certain corporate information (including details of BOD members, SB members, the GD and legal representative) must be disclosed to the local licensing authorities and some of this will be made available through public searches of the National Business Registration Portal.
+Additionally, certain corporate information (including details of BOD members, SB members, the GD and legal representative) must be disclosed to the local licensing authorities, some of which is made available through public searches of the National Business Registration Portal.

 ii Public companies

-The disclosure requirements applicable to non-public companies, as stated above, also apply to public companies.
-In addition, public companies are subject to a set of disclosure requirements currently provided for in Circular 96.
-Specifically, public companies are subject to periodic, ad hoc disclosures and are also required to make certain disclosures upon request from the SSC or the relevant stock exchange.
+The aforementioned disclosure requirements are applicable equally to public companies and non-public companies.
+Public companies are also subject to a set of disclosure requirements provided for in Circular 96 and are specifically subject to periodic and ad hoc disclosures, as well as certain disclosures upon request from the SSC or the relevant stock exchange.

 Disclosures must be made on a company's website and must be notified to the SSC at the same time and, for listed companies, also to the relevant stock exchange.

 A public company must periodically publish on its website and the SSC's disclosure system: